OP-TEE/optee_os/documentation/porting_guidelines.md

 contain the name of the platform, then composite `PLATFORM` flag and whether the device is publicly available or not.

-#### 2.2.2 Update travis.xml
+#### 2.2.2 Update .shippable.yml
-Since we are using Travis to test pull request etc, we would like that you also all your device to the [travis] file, so that it will at least be built when someone is doing a pull request.
-Add a line saying:
+Since we are using Shippable to test pull requests etc, we would like that you also add your device to the [.shippable.yml](../.shippable.yml) file, so that it will at least be built when someone is doing a pull request.
+Add a line at the end of file:

 ```
-- PLATFORM=gendev  PLATFORM_FLAVOR=gendev-flav  make -j8 all -s
+ - _make PLATFORM=<platform-name>_
 ```
 #### 2.2.3 Maintainer
 If you are submitting the board support upstream and cannot give Linaro